InfuseAI/primehub-site/docs/quickstart/create-group.md

 ## Next

-In the next quickstart, we will learn how to add instance types and images to groups.
+In the next quickstart, we will learn how to assign a group admin.